tanveeransari/google-maps/Moto/Readme.txt

 Used this file to read all gpx files

 Store all gpx files keyed by the lat/long of their start and end points.
-We shall use the start and end points of these mototracks to do a rough initial calculation, and figure out if any tracks are near our route
+Use the start and end points of these mototracks to do a rough initial calculation, and figure out if any tracks are near our route